qaznotquaz/HadesModRepo/JessAspects/README.md

   - Eternal Spear ★ Merlin
   - Heart-Seeking Bow ★ Robin Hood
   - can i make a sword that looks like fists?
+  - swap spear/shield charge attack with their special

 ## General TODO
 - [x] Write the README